 When it comes to wedding celebrations, many of our couples agree: size matters.
 Fewer people can mean a more personal and intimate celebration.
 There is more time for the bride and groom to spend with their guests, the families really get to know one another, and everyone contributes to the event in his or her own way.
 Intimate celebrations, it seems, have certain advantages.
 Here, are the facts behind small wedding celebrations.

 You can eliminate lots of griping from de-listed guests if your wedding is taking place very far away.
-Consider a wonderful celebration in the Medieval Villages of Chios.
-Use the small number of your nearest and dearest to your advantage: stay at a small village cottage or a hotel on the beach.
+Consider a wonderful celebration in the Greek Islands.
+Use the small number of your nearest and dearest to your advantage: stay at a small hotel on the beach.
 Stretching the festivities out to three or four days of cruising, brunching, and partying all adds up to a fabulous destination wedding, and a chance to really bond with your guests.

 Keep to a Smaller Budget

 You might decide that a four-course dinner for 50 is better than a buffet for 100.
 Some couples having fewer than 75 guests have cut their guest lists to the bare minimum in order to maximize their budgets having everything just the way they envision the day.